LearnersGuild/curriculum-app/modules/Command-Line-Todo-List-with-SQL/README.md

 - Npm scripts exists to setup the database
 - `list` command has been implemented
 - `add` command has been implemented
-- `delete` command has been implemented
+- `done` command has been implemented
 - `update` command has been implemented
 - Script returns a `Command Not Found` message when the user enters an invalid command
 - A separate test database exists for SQL tests